DataDog/dd-trace-dotnet/docs/MIGRATING.md

 - `DD_TRACE_WCF_WEB_HTTP_RESOURCE_NAMES_ENABLED` now defaults to `true`.
 This setting provides a better experience in the majority of cases.
 - `DD_TRACE_SAMPLING_RULES_FORMAT` now defaults to `glob` instead of `regex`.
 This setting is consistent with other language client libraries.

+Some settings have been removed
+- `DD_TRACE_OTEL_LEGACY_OPERATION_NAME_ENABLED` has been removed.
+This setting was not widely used and was not necessary for most users, thanks to an improved operation name calculation.

 #### What action should you take?
 We recommend using the new settings if possible.
-If this is not possible, you can manually change the value for each setting to it's previous value, for example: `DD_TRACE_DELAY_WCF_INSTRUMENTATION_ENABLED=false`
+If this is not possible, you can manually change the value for each setting to its previous value, for example: `DD_TRACE_DELAY_WCF_INSTRUMENTATION_ENABLED=false`

 ### Changes in behavior

 #### What changed and why?
-Some settings have changed their behavior, and there are some changes to reported tags
+Some settings have changed their behavior:
 - `DD_TRACE_HEADER_TAGS` [no longer replaces periods or spaces in names](https://github.com/DataDog/dd-trace-dotnet/pull/4599).
 The new behavior is consistent with the behavior of other tracer languages.
 - `DD_TRACE_HEADER_TAGS` [now considers trailing `:` in entries as invalid, and splits key-value pairs on the last `:` in the entry](https://github.com/DataDog/dd-trace-dotnet/pull/5438).
 The new behavior is consistent with the behavior of other tracer languages.
-- The `language` tag is [now added to added to all spans](https://github.com/DataDog/dd-trace-dotnet/pull/4839) with the value `dotnet`.
-Previously, some spans were not tagged, but were subsequently tagged with the value `.NET`.
-This change removes the inconsistency
 - `DD_APPSEC_HTTP_BLOCKED_TEMPLATE_JSON` now refers to an absolute file path instead of providing the template content directly.
 This makes it easier to provide custom values.
 - `DD_APPSEC_HTTP_BLOCKED_TEMPLATE_HTML` now refers to an absolute file path instead of providing the template content directly.
 This makes it easier to provide custom values.
 - `DD_API_SECURITY_REQUEST_SAMPLING ` now requires a value from 0 to 1.0, not a percentage from 0 to 100.

+There are also changes to some reported tags added to spans:
+- The `language` tag is [now added to added to all spans](https://github.com/DataDog/dd-trace-dotnet/pull/4839) with the value `dotnet`.
+Previously, some spans were not tagged, but were subsequently tagged with the value `.NET`.
+This change removes the inconsistency.

 #### What action should you take?
 If you require the previous `DD_TRACE_HEADER_TAGS` normalization behavior, you must apply this normalization yourself, replacing periods and spaces with underscores in the value you pass to `DD_TRACE_HEADER_TAGS`.